samoyed-health-foundation/website/site/content/contact.md

 # We would love to hear from you

 Are you curious about something?
-Do you have some kind of problem with our site?
+Have you found any kind of problem with our site?

 Please feel free to contact us.